 When adding a new coordinate row if we enter just one of the coordinates and press Enter, the system will auto-complete the second coordinate by copying the corresponding value from the immediately preceding coordinate row.
 This is a convenient way of adding coordinates that align vertically or horizontally.
 In this case, when we enter a Y value for the new vertex...

 ...as soon as we press Enter, the system will auto-complete the new coordinate row by coping the X value from the preceding coordinate row.
 If we do not like that we can, of course, double-click into the X cell and change the value to whatever we want.
 Press Add Record to create the area.

 We exit Create Area mode by choosing the default navigation setting for the mouse cursor in the main toolbar.

 We can see that a new, rectangular area object has been created in the drawing.
-To confirm the coordinates of the vertices are as we created them, we Alt-click the area and then click the Coordinates tab of the Record pane.
+To confirm the coordinates of the vertices are as we created them, we Alt-click the area and then click the Coordinates tab of the Info pane.

 That displays the coordinates for the area object.
 Note that the very last coordinate of an area is the same as the first coordinate, automatically added when the area was created to close the area boundary that defines the area object.

 Clicking on whole number coordinates - Sometimes when creating objects in drawings, or labels in a labels component, for example, when using Manifold as a CAD editor or using Manifold to create diagrams for illustrations, we would like the coordinates we click for objects to be whole numbers, such as X,Y values of -165, 40 and not -165.4954783999, 40.9398312223.